tdelazzari/backstage/docs/deployment/gcp.md

 Cloud Run is a more streamlined, serverless option that is also suitable for Backstage.

 You will need access to a Google Cloud project with the required permissions to create a GKE cluster or a Cloud Run service.
-This guide will also use the following Google Cloud services, so make sure you enabled them in your project:
+This guide will also use the following Google Cloud services, so make sure you enable them in your project:
 - [Articact Registry](https://cloud.google.com/artifact-registry) to store the Backstage container image.
 - [Cloud SQL](https://cloud.google.com/sql) to create the Backstage database.
 - [Secret Manager](https://cloud.google.com/security/products/secret-manager) to store the database password.